DoxaNurse/LITA_Class-Summary/README.md

 - Data Cleaning: Expertise in cleaning and preparing data for analysis.
 - Statistical Analysis: Applying statistical methods to analyze data and draw meaningful conclusions.

-## Tools used
+## TOOLS USED
+---
 - Microsoft Excel for data for data analysis, cleaning and visu-alization[Download Here](https://microsoft.com)
 - SQL- Structured query language for Querying of Data[Download Here](https://www.mysql.com)
 - Github for Portfolio building [Download Here](https://github.com)
 - Power Bi for Data Cleaning and visualization.
 [Download Here](https://powerbi.microsoft.com/en-us/downloads/)

-## Data Aggregation with Microsoft Excel
+## DATA AGGREGATION WITH MICROSOFT EXCEL
+---
 In the intial phase on Microsoft Excel, we carried out:
 1. Data Loading and Inspection
 2. Handling missing variables
 3. Data formatting and cleaning

-- Using basic excel functions, we carried out aggregration with condition.
+- Using basic excel functions 1 File, we carried out aggregration with condition.
 The following functions were used to carry out the Aggregration of Numbers in the tables below:
 SUM, AVERAGE, MAX, MIN, COUNT, LARGE, SMALL, SUMIF, AVERAGEIF, MAXIFS,MINIFS, COUNTIF.
 These functions were used to extract the values specified in the following tables.
 ![Screenshot (120)](https://github.com/user-attachments/assets/bc3b5406-3513-41fa-bf0d-9452dec9e41d)

 ![Screenshot (119)](https://github.com/user-attachments/assets/cf229853-b44f-44a1-9de5-ef72e2183c8c)

-- Using basic excel functions, we carried out data aggregration.
+- Using basic excel functions 2 File, we carried out data aggregration.
 The following functions were used to carry out the Extraction of texts anf compostion in the tables below:
 LEFT, RIGHT, MID, SEARCH, FIND, LOWER, UPPER, PROPER, RANDBETWEEN, TRIM, CONCAT, CONCATENATE, TEXT JOIN.
 These functions were used to extract the values specified in the following tables.

 ![Screenshot (124)](https://github.com/user-attachments/assets/1a0788b3-0606-42d6-b3f8-4c6b07a26cd7)